jzajpt/hiring-exercises/batting-averages/README.md

 # Batting Average App

-Batting average is simple and common way to measure batter’s performance.
+Batting average is simple and a common way to measure batter’s performance.
 Create an app that will ingest a raw CSV file with player statistics and presents simple UI for ranking and filtering players based on their batting performance.

 ## Interface